flashlight/flashlight/flashlight/app/asr/tutorial/README.md

 3. Generate a final list file for training and validation sets using the trimmed audio and transcriptions.
 See the [list file documentation](https://github.com/facebookresearch/flashlight/blob/tutorial_docs/flashlight/app/asr/README.md#audio-and-transcriptions-data) for more details.

-4. Use the `fl_asr_tutorial_finetune_ctc` binary to [finetune the existing model](https://github.com/facebookresearch/flashlight/blob/tutorial_docs/flashlight/app/asr/tutorial/README.md#finetuning-with-an-existing-ctc-model) (or [train your own](https://github.com/facebookresearch/flashlight/blob/tutorial_docs/flashlight/app/asr/README.md#how-to-train-acoustic-model) from scratch).
+4. Use the `fl_asr_tutorial_finetune_ctc` binary to [finetune the pretrained model](https://github.com/facebookresearch/flashlight/blob/tutorial_docs/flashlight/app/asr/tutorial/README.md#finetuning-with-a-pretrained-ctc-model) (or [train your own](https://github.com/facebookresearch/flashlight/blob/tutorial_docs/flashlight/app/asr/README.md#how-to-train-acoustic-model) from scratch).
 List files can be passed to finetuning or inference binaries using the `train`/`valid` or `test` flags, respectively.

-## Inference with an Existing CTC Model
+## Inference with a Pretrained CTC Model

 See this colab notebook for a step-by-step tutorial.